sozialhelden/a11yjson/README.md

 ## Physical quantities, rating scales and personal profiles

-Unfortunately, many datasets claim that places are (not) accessible for arbitrary categories of people.
-As an example, some wheelchair can climb stairs, but if an entrance has stairs, the data source claims it is inaccessible, which makes the data unusable for this target group.
+Unfortunately, we found many datasets claiming that places are (not) accessible for arbitrary categories of people.
+As an example, a data source might claim that a place is not accessible for wheelchair users, but does not mention that this is because the entrance has a step.
+For wheelchair users that can climb a step as long as it is not too high, a data point like this is misleading.

-The solution to this is to let each individual make their own decision about the accessibility of something – if you collect or share data, try to collect, display and share physical attributes of places instead of target group-based data.
+A solution for better data quality is to let each individual make their own decision about the accessibility of something – if you collect or share data, measure physical attributes of places instead of target group-based data.
 If possible, also avoid rating scales, as they can be misinterpreted.

-### Example with information that can be misleading or difficult to interpret
+### Bad examples with better solutions

 - Bad: ‘The place is not accessible in a wheelchair’ - Better: ‘There is one step at the entrance, its height is 2 inches’
 - Bad: ‘The sitemap is accessible for blind people’ – Better: ‘The sitemap is available in braille’ or ‘The sitemap has high contrast and uses big fonts’